wbudic/LifeLog/Current Development Check List.md

 ### v.
 2.1 Encountered/Fixed

+* &#10004; Bug 31 PostgreSQL new created log view is not being created.
+ * On a newly created database the view without the schema specified are seen as temporary views.
-* Bug 30 Wrongly entered or modified locale can't be reset no more to an valid one.
+* &#10004; Bug 30 Wrongly entered or modified locale can't be reset no more to an valid one.

 ### v.
 2.0 Encountered/Fixed